Bangkit-B21-CAP0065/Panen.In/README.md

   4. Wait for Gradle to finish build / synchronize build.gradle:app.
     Notes: This step will install all needed dependencies

-  5. Create new emulator (virtual device) or you can use your own device
+  5. Create new emulator (virtual device) or you can use your own device <br />
-    * If you use virtual device, make sure to configure virtualization and HAXM
+    * If you use virtual device, make sure to configure virtualization and HAXM <br />
     * If you use real-device make sure to configure developer options (turn on USB Debugging)

   6. Run the android app in emulator